devth/devth.github.com/_posts/2015-01-30-beautiful-constraint.md

 `100`{:.language-scala} for `double(50)`{:.language-scala} and
 `10`{:.language-scala} for `double(5)`{:.language-scala}.
 This concept of
 substitution scales up as your context gets wider and wider, as it naturally does in a program of any meaningful size.
-This is called local reasoning.
+This is called equational reasoning.
 RT gives you the ability to reason locally in a small context instead of having to worry about who is mutating what or where unpredictable values are coming from.
 It also makes functions more testable, composable, and parallelizable.

 ## Constraint as freedom